Presidents Of The United States

 *named Time magazine’s Person Of The Year in 2008 and 2012

-*ordered the military operation which killed Osama Bin Laden
+*ordered the military operation that killed Osama Bin Laden

 45. Donald John Trump (Republican; 2017-2021)